AmirMarji/Fall-2022-Class-Notes/README.md

    - with this knowlege, I want to learn more Laravel or Ruby on Ralls, so I can create more and more Webapps

 3. Be motivated and informed on how to start and finish web application development

-   -I suffer alot with procrastination.
+   - I suffer alot with procrastination.
 I **_MUST_** know everything or I do nothing (or atleast delay).
 I do hope with the knowlege I gain from this course, I will be motified to do more.